Skip to contents

 run_workflow()

-The modules assigned by the added ProcessingSettings can be processed by run_workflow(), as demonstrated below.
+The Workflow can be applied by run_workflow(), as demonstrated below.
 Note that with run_workflow(), the processing modules are applied with the same order as they were added.

 ms$run_workflow()